themerdev/themer/README.md

       // This function should return an array of Promises, each Promise
       // resolving to an object of the following structure:
       // {
-      //   name: '<the name of the file to be written>',
+      //   name: '<the name of the file to be written>', // can include subdirectories, too
       //   contents: <a Buffer of the contents of the file to be written>,
       // }